huzhe01/content_recommend/README.md

 4. Parses LLM responses to extract grades for each commenter
 5. Renders an HTML summary with all analyses and grades

 The goal is to find which HN commenters were most prescient or most wrong over time, and surface interesting predictions from a decade ago.
+The more general and interesting idea is that of LLMs automatically scouring human artifacts from the past and synthesizing them into knowledge and insights.

+## Vibe code alert

+99% of this repo was vibe coded in a few hours with Opus 4.5.
+Code is provided as is and I don't intend to support it.

 ## Setup